JeesusKrisostoomus/Twitch-Drops-Farmer/README.md

 11) Now choose "Generate Access Token (OAuth)" and wait for it to be done.
 12) Now again choose "Encrypt Config Values/Save Config".
 13) Add streamers to list, change the settings as you prefer and enjoy the bot.
+14[optional]) Use a script that auto-claims twitch drops for you.
+Otherwise there could be some problems with fe. generic drops in rust

 #
 Expect there to be bug and possibly some crashes.
 Please let me know of any problems you encounter.